Neonatal Sepsis - Sepsis in Newborns

 What are the risk factors for neonatal sepsis?

-Major risk factors for neonatal sepsis include preterm birth, low birth weight, maternal colonization of group B Streptococcus (GBS), the most common etiologic agent of sepsis, and chorioamnionitis.
+Major risk factors for neonatal sepsis include preterm birth, low birth weight, confirmed rupture of membranes before the onset of labor, maternal colonization of group B Streptococcus (GBS) or chorioamnionitis, and confirmed or suspected infection in another neonate of a multiple pregnancy. , ,

-Most infants with early-onset sepsis will exhibit abnormal signs in the first 24 hours after birth, although any critically ill infant should be immediately evaluated for sepsis and receive empirical broad-spectrum antimicrobial therapy after cultures, even if obvious risk factors for sepsis are absent.
+Any critically ill infant should be immediately evaluated for sepsis and considered for empirical broad-spectrum antimicrobial therapy, even if obvious risk factors for sepsis are absent. ,

 What role does laboratory testing play in diagnosing neonatal sepsis?

 There is no definitive diagnostic test for sepsis.
-Along with clinical data, laboratory testing can provide clues that indicate the presence of or risk of developing sepsis.
-Blood culture is useful to investigate the severity of sepsis and to monitor therapeutic response and should be performed before antimicrobial therapy if testing will not delay antimicrobial administration.
-If blood cultures cause a delay, antimicrobial treatment should take precedence.
-The American Academy of Pediatrics (AAP) recommends that all newborn infants with suspected sepsis have a lumbar puncture if stable enough for the procedure.
-Other tests, including CBC and chemistries, provide baseline data to assess therapeutic response.
+Along with clinical data, laboratory testing can confirm infection and provide clues that indicate the presence of or risk of developing sepsis.
+Blood culture is used to investigate the cause and severity of sepsis and monitor therapeutic response.
+Culture specimens should be collected before initiating antimicrobial therapy if testing will not delay antimicrobial administration.
+If blood cultures cause a delay, antimicrobial treatment should take precedence. , The American Academy of Pediatrics (AAP) recommends that, ideally, newborn infants at the highest risk for early-onset sepsis have a lumbar puncture if stable enough for the procedure to enable cerebrospinal fluid (CSF) culture in addition to the blood culture.
+Other tests, including CBC and procalcitonin (PCT), can provide baseline data to assess therapeutic response.

 Indications for Testing